TBC Converter

 About TBC files

 The .TBC extension predominantly refers to a Tcl ByteCode file, a script compiled by the TclPro compiler.
 These files contain pre-compiled code designed to obfuscate proprietary logic and speed up loading times for applications built with the Tool Command Language (Tcl).
 Unlike standard TCL scripts, which are plain text and human-readable, .TBC files are binary blobs.
-This is a common source of problems for developers or system administrators attempting to debug, audit, or migrate legacy code, as standard text editors like Notepad++ will display them as garbled characters.
+This is a main issue for developers or system administrators attempting to debug, audit, or migrate legacy code, as standard text editors like Notepad++ will display them as garbled characters.
 Decompiling these files back to source code is notoriously difficult and version-dependent.

 However, in the geospatial and construction industries, a .TBC file is likely a project file created by Trimble Business Center.
 These act as containers for survey data, GNSS measurements, and CAD geometries.
 The primary limitation here is cost and accessibility; Trimble Business Center is enterprise-grade software with expensive licensing.
 Clients or stakeholders without a license cannot open these native project files to view site plans or verify coordinates.